Meet Our Key Staff Members

 Curator of Paleontology

-Robert DePalma is a vertebrate paleontologist whose focus on terrestrial life of the late Cretaceous, the Chicxulub asteroid impact, and the evolution of theropod dinosaurs, was sparked by a passionate fascination with the past.
+Dr. DePalma is a vertebrate paleontologist whose focus on terrestrial life of the late Cretaceous, the Chicxulub asteroid impact, and the evolution of theropod dinosaurs, was sparked by a passionate fascination with the past.
 His interest in fossils, osteology, and exploration began at a very young age and formally kicked off when he started working for the Florida Museum of Natural History prep lab at age 14.
 By the time he entered high school, Robert had already been offered an apprenticeship at the Denver Museum of Natural History and had basic experience in mounting modern and fossil skeletons.
 Robert’s fascination with the natural world and artistic media led him to build his skills in drawing, painting, sculpting, fossil preparation, scientific investigation, museum exhibit design, and visual effects, guided by paleo artist John Gurche, Hollywood visual effects guru Stan Winston, and various professional scientists including Robert Bakker, Larry Martin, Mark Norell, and Walter Alvarez.
 As a professional scientist, Robert has collaborated with or offered his services to museums across the globe, including the Florida Museum of Natural History, the University of Kansas Natural History Museum, University of Manchester, American Museum of Natural History, and others.
 Since 1996 Robert has led over 25 expeditions in the US and abroad, adding volumes to our knowledge of natural history and forging new collaborative alliances.
 Robert’s research work has included the discovery of the first known dinosaur-aged amber insects from the Hell Creek Formation, discovery and description of the giant dromaeosaurid dinosaur Dakotaraptor steini, documentation of the first incontrovertible evidence of predation by Tyrannosaurus rex, the first known fossil of healed dinosaur skin, several yet-unpublished new species, and research/excavation of dozens of dinosaur skeletons.
 Robert’s love for collaboration and inclusion has led to many other teams regularly joining him at research localities to conduct parallel work or support student projects.
 Robert’s work has been featured on network TV programs on the National Geographic Channel, Discovery, PBS, and others, and his scientific papers have been featured in high-impact journals such as the Proceedings of the National Academy of Sciences, Nature: Scientific Reports, and others.
 Most recently, Robert has focused on a unique research site, known as Tanis, that preserves evidence of a devastating inundation wave and mass-death assemblage triggered by the Chicxulub impact, a geologic snapshot of the first hours after the impact.
 Joined by Walter Alvarez, Jan Smit, Florentin Maurrasse, Phillip Manning, and other top scientists, Robert’s team is painstakingly documenting the biota that experienced the last moments of the Cretaceous, in an effort to decode the secret details of Earth’s last mass extinction.
 This research adds valuable dimension to our knowledge of the Chicxulub event that killed 75% of species on Earth including non-avian dinosaurs, but is also critical to understanding how life as a whole responds to global-scale hazards.
 It can therefore play a critical role in helping us to navigate the current global ecological crisis.
 Robert has been an Adjunct Professor in the Geosciences Department of Florida Atlantic University for over 5 years, where the research continues to this day.
 The Palm Beach Museum of Natural History is happy to have been able to join Robert along some of his long journey of research and exploration, and to have had him as our Curator of Vertebrate Paleontology.
 Ever since the incorporation of PBMNH in 2005, Robert has passionately helped the museum to grow and gain its footing by improving its visibility and credibility in the professional community, designing/building exhibits, providing access to his professional activities/materials, access to professional networks and collaborators, and including the museum in the various milestones of his scientific career.
-We could not be more satisfied with Robert’s 17-year performance as a curator, his engagement with the public, his personal and work ethics, or his dedication to the museum’s success.
-Robert is now Emeritus Curator of Vertebrate Paleontology for PBMNH while he finishes his PhD at the prestigious University of Manchester UK, but he is not gone forever.
-Robert has plenty of lectures, public engagements, and workshops planned for the near future, so we will still see him around the museum (in person, not just Zoom!).
+We could not be more satisfied with Robert’s nearly twenty year performance as a curator, his engagement with the public, his personal and work ethics, or his dedication to the museum’s success.
+He obtained his Ph.D. at the prestigious University of Manchester UK, in 2024 and continues his association with the museum both as Emeritus Curator of Vertebrate Paleontology and as a member of the museum's original Founder's Board.

 rdepalma@pbmnh.org